Msantra97/todo-list/README.md

-# create a todo list using js with add and delete features
+# create a todo list using javaScript with add and delete features
+# add a checkbox with toggle features